cisum-labs/sing.whitepaper/cisum.whitepaper.md

 3. **Fans investing in artists**

-Fans can become investors and shareholders in their favorite artists by participating in fundraising for short-term projects (e.g., live events), medium-to-long-term ventures (5–10 years, supporting artists’ rise to stardom), or lifelong initiatives (e.g., digital avatars serving online or on-chain communities).
+Fans can become investors and shareholders in their favorite artists by participating in fundraising for short-term projects (e.g., live events), medium-to-long-term ventures (5–10 years, supporting artists’ rise to stardom), or lifelong initiatives (e.g., 3D Digital Autonomous AI Agents serving online or on-chain communities).
 By investing, fans receive NFT tokens representing shares, earning CISUM equivalent to 10% of the project’s revenue.
 Additionally, NFT holders can vote in governance decisions for their invested projects.

 # Ecosystem overall architecture